k2view-academy/K2View-Academy/articles/19_Broadway/actors/04_queue_actors.md

 ### Pub / Sub Input Arguments

 The **queue** category Actors enable the Pub / Sub services functionality of the supported message providers, whereby their input arguments correspond to the functionality of these message providers.
-Some input arguments are relevant only for Kafka and some, only for JMS.
+Some input arguments are relevant only for Kafka and some only for JMS.
 For example:
 -  The **key** input argument of the **Publish** Actor is relevant only for Kafka and is the key commonly used for partitioning.
 -  The **correlation_id** input argument is only used by JMS publishers.
 This is a unique identifier that correlates the request message and its reply.
 When left empty, the server generates a reply.